gracethorn/gracesblog/March 22 In Class Notes.md

 load new tool to rerecognize the new position

 use spindle to test if it is touching, check for dust if it cuts through

+BIG PROBLEM *the spindle did not turn on while cutting and did not cut into the materil, reason to not trust Copper Carbine* might just use other program Rob knows

+EDA PRogram we **will** use : *http/mods.eda.mit.edu/*

+EXTRA NOTES:

+Needs something big to happen?
+IoT Power Relay, control standard outlet devices with a microcontroller

+Valclav Jira Kenetic Sculptures

+** Sensor Kat used RFID reader